maitag/peote-view-origin/README.md

 		texture: 0,  // only images stored inside this texture can be used

-		// OR - combine multiple textures with shadercode
+		// OR - give pixelshader acces to combine multiple textures
 		// textures:[0,2,1,4]   // max 7 aditional textures available per program-shader

 	});